Compare question texts in EVS 2008

 Online variable overview for an easy comparison of original question wording

-The workflow for documentation of a national dataset with question texts in all languages fielded was designed by the GESIS Dept. Data Archive for the Social Sciences.
+The workflow for documentation of a national dataset with question texts in all languages fielded was designed by GESIS.
 The documentation process allows a variable related documentation according to DDI/XML standards.
 It ensures different output formats and offers users the possibility to choose between several approaches to the metadata.

 If you want to check the original questions texts of EVS 2008 for country-specific deviations, please access the Online variable overview, or the Online Study Catalogue ZACAT, or the bilingual variable reports.
 They may help to check original question wordings within and across countries.